makerdao/mips/MIP57/MIP57.md

 ## Paragraph Summary

 This MIP formalizes the creation of the Real-World Assets [RWA] Committee, its scope, and a process by which MKR holders can modify its membership.
 This committee was spawned out of the [Parameter Proposal Group](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-rwa-committee/7893) created by SebVentures.
-This committee presents a new scope which better accounts for the qualifications and conflicts of its membership and addresses the need for strategic research and guidance by the DAO in regards to real world assets.
+This committee presents a new scope which better accounts for the qualifications and conflicts of its membership and addresses the need for strategic research and guidance by the DAO in regards to Real-World Assets.

 ## Component Summary